enkidevs/curriculum/Android/Fundamentals/android-basics/android-files-generated.md

 }
 ```

+  * **Import statements** such as external packages are imported to use their methods in their own packages.
+    An example includes importing the AppCompatActivity class from the android.support.v7.app package.

   * **Classes begin.** In this case, the class name is MainActivity extends the AppCompatActivity class telling the compiler that
     the current class is to derive the base class AppCompatActivity.

 *  **Override annotation** tells the compiler that you want to provide your own implementation of a predefined method in the base
        class.
 For example, the onCreate()method is defined in the AppCompatActivity class, but you want your own implementation of it,